BeeGrinder/FantasyGrounds-SW5e/README.md

 ---

 __Fantasy Grounds Unity(FGU)__ : Please note this has not been extensively tested in FGU.
-Some recent updates should help with compatibility issues.
-At this time I have found no compatibility issues.
-If you find an issue, please let me know.
+But, I have had excellent results testing this in both FGU and Classic.

 ---

 ### Fantasy Grounds User Information

 #### Installation
-##### Please Help - I need play testing done, please report any errors, omissions or typos.

 * To install the module(s) for use in Fantasy Grounds, download the file(s) in the module directory of this project into your Fantasy Grounds modules directory *(...\Fantasy Grounds\modules)*.
 Then load sw5e modules using the Library->Modules selections.